Avryxxxx/Loan-Processing-System/README.md

 # IV.
 Instructions for Running the Program

-1. #Install Java#: Ensure you have the Java Development Kit (JDK) installed on your machine.
+1. *Install Java*: Ensure you have the Java Development Kit (JDK) installed on your machine.
 If not, download and install it from here.

 2. *Create a Java File*: Copy the provided code into a new .java file (e.g., LoanProcessingSystem.java).

-Compile the Program: Open a terminal or command prompt and navigate to the directory where your .java file is saved.
+3. *Compile the Program*: Open a terminal or command prompt and navigate to the directory where your .java file is saved.
 Run the following command to compile the program:

+*javac LoanProcessingSystem.java*